DerploidEntertainment/UnityUtil/src/Logging/Serilog.Enrichers.Unity/README.md

 > [!NOTE]
 > Consider installing the following packages as well to get the best developer experience with Serilog in Unity projects:
 >
-> - [Serilog.Sinks.Unity](../../Serilog.Sinks.Unity/Documentation~/README.md) or [Serilog.Sinks.Unity3D](https://github.com/KuraiAndras/Serilog.Sinks.Unity3D) to add Unity as a Serilog sink
+> - [Serilog.Sinks.Unity](../Serilog.Sinks.Unity/README.md) or [Serilog.Sinks.Unity3D](https://github.com/KuraiAndras/Serilog.Sinks.Unity3D) to add Unity as a Serilog sink
-> - [Unity.Extensions.Serilog](../../Unity.Extensions.Serilog/Documentation~/README.md) for some other useful Serilog extension methods for Unity
+> - [Unity.Extensions.Logging](../Unity.Extensions.Logging/README.md) for some other useful Microsoft.Extensions.Logging extension methods for Unity
-> - [Unity.Extensions.Logging](../../Unity.Extensions.Logging/Documentation~/README.md) for some other useful Microsoft.Extensions.Logging extension methods for Unity
+> - [Unity.Extensions.Serilog](../Unity.Extensions.Serilog/README.md) for some other useful Serilog extension methods for Unity

 To use this enricher with default settings, simply add code like the following: